DonFrog/WeatherChecker/README.md

     }
   Now when you click the button, it should display an alert that shows any values added for longitude/latitude.

-  ## Use OpenWeather API
+  ## Use OpenWeatherMap API
-We're going to use the free openweather.org api to get the current weather at our location.
+We're going to use the free openweathermap.org api to get the current weather at our location.
 Go to [https://home.openweathermap.org/users/sign_up](https://home.openweathermap.org/users/sign_up) and create an account.
 When you have an account go to the API Key page and make a note of the key.